-AVRDUDE can be used effectively via the command line to read or write all chip memory types (eeprom, flash, fuse bits, lock bits, signature bytes) or via an interactive (terminal) mode.
+AVRDUDE can be used via the command line to read or write chip memories (eeprom, flash, fuses, lock bits) and read memories such as signature or calibration bytes; the same can be achieved via an interactive terminal mode.
 Using AVRDUDE from the command line works well for programming the entire memory of the chip from the contents of a file, while interactive mode is useful for exploring memory contents, modifying individual bytes of eeprom, programming fuse/lock bits, etc.

-AVRDUDE supports the following basic programmer types: Atmel's STK500, Atmel's AVRISP and AVRISP mkII devices, Atmel's STK600, Atmel's JTAG ICE (the original one, mkII, and 3, the latter two also in ISP mode), appnote avr910, appnote avr109 (including the AVR Butterfly), serial bit-bang adapters, and the PPI (parallel port interface).
+AVRISP and AVRISP mkII devices, Atmel's STK600, Atmel's JTAG ICE (the original one, mkII, and 3, the latter two also in ISP mode), appnote avr910, appnote avr109 (including the AVR Butterfly), serial bit-bang adapters, and the PPI (parallel port interface).
 PPI represents a class of simple programmers where the programming lines are directly connected to the PC parallel port.
 Several pin configurations exist for several variations of the PPI programmers, and AVRDUDE can be configured to work with them by either specifying the appropriate programmer on the command line or by creating a new entry in its configuration file.
 All that's usually required for a new entry is to tell AVRDUDE which pins to use for each programming function.